green-fox-academy/szsed/learngitbranching-summary.md

 ####

-git branch // list all branches git branch <name> // does not move HEAD git branch -f <name> <into> // create branch at specified commit // or move existing branch
+git branch // list all branches git branch <name> // create new cranch // does not move HEAD git branch -f <name> <into> // create branch at specified commit // or move existing branch

 git checkout <into> // use to move HEAD